jantman/blog/content/2007/09/pcpro-uk-boycott-ad-blocking-firefox-urges-furious-web-designer.md

 Tags: ad blocker, firefox, internet, standards
 Slug: pcpro-uk-boycott-ad-blocking-firefox-urges-furious-web-designer

-When browsing through [Digg][] this morning, I came by a story at PCpro UK entitled "[Boycott ad-blocking Firefox, urges furious web designer][]".
-This gentleman stated that,
-<span name="intelliTxt" id="intelliTXT">Software that blocks all
-advertisement is an infringement of the rights of website owners and developers."
+When browsing through [Digg](http://digg.com/) this morning, I came by a story at PCpro UK entitled "[Boycott ad-blocking Firefox, urges furious web designer](http://www.pcpro.co.uk/news/news/124719/)".
+This gentleman stated that, <span name="intelliTxt" id="intelliTXT">Software that blocks all advertisement is an infringement of the rights of website owners and developers."

 While I don't like giving press to such a story, I found it alarming on many levels.